rjsanghamitra/gpsync/README.md

 - It does not creates symlinks of photos in Album Photos if they already exist in Library Photos.

 # How to use?
 Create a Google OAuth Web Client ID.
-Download the json file and store it in your home directory.
+Download the json file and store it in your home directory as "client_secret.json".

 You can follow the steps in this webpage to create a Google OAuth Client ID https://developers.google.com/identity/gsi/web/guides/get-google-api-clientid